fuxelius/nano_every_bare_metal/README.md

-# Bare Metal C-development on the Arduino Nano Every Board with MacOS
+# Develop Like a Pro on the Arduino Nano Every Board with MacOS
 	By Hans-Henrik Fuxelius, 2023-04-27

 <img src="doc/pic/TheNano.png"  width="600">

 ## Introduction

+Have you been tinkering around with these cheap and accesible Arduino-boards for a while, and feel like.
+Hmm whats the next step?

-The [Arduino Nano Every](https://store.arduino.cc/products/arduino-nano-every) board is equipped with the [ATmega4809 microcontroller](https://www.microchip.com/en-us/product/ATMEGA4809) (The [megaAVR® 0-Series](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf), which also includes ATmega808, ATmega809, ATmega1608, ATmega1609, ATmega3208, ATmega3209 and ATmega4808) that came to market in 2018.
-It is a modern replacement of the 20 year old ATmega328p with being better in almost everything save EEPROM that is just a quarter of the previous.
+The [Arduino Nano Every](https://store.arduino.cc/products/arduino-nano-every) board is equipped with the [ATmega4809 microcontroller](https://www.microchip.com/en-us/product/ATMEGA4809) (The [megaAVR® 0-Series](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf), which also includes ATmega808, ATmega809, ATmega1608, ATmega1609, ATmega3208, ATmega3209 and ATmega4808) that came to market in 2019.
+It is a modern replacement of the 20 year old ATmega328p with being better in almost every regard save EEPROM that is just a quarter of the previous.
 It has an 8-bit AVR processor developed by Microchip/Atmel that can run up to 20MHz on an internal clock crystal.
 It comes with 6KB of SRAM, 48KB of flash, and 256 bytes of EEPROM.
 The chip features the latest technologies like flexible and efficient-power architecture, including Event System and Sleepwalking, precious analog features, and advanced peripherals.

 The Arduino Nano Every differentiate itself somewhat from other Arduino boards with an Atmel processor.
-Usually an bootloader is present in EEPROM for uploading software to the microcontroller.
+Usually a bootloader is present in Flash memory for uploading software to the microcontroller.
 The Nano Every does not use an bootloader but is programmed directly by the Unified Program and Debug Interface (UDPI) protocol.
 The  UPDI is a Microchip proprietary interface for external programming and on-chip debugging of a device.
-This programming can be done directly with harware tools ([Atmel-ICE Debugger](https://onlinedocs.microchip.com/pr/GUID-DDB0017E-84E3-4E77-AAE9-7AC4290E5E8B-en-US-4/index.html?GUID-9B349315-2842-4189-B88C-49F4E1055D7F)) or by software ([jtag2udpi](https://github.com/ElTangas/jtag2updi#)) in an embedded processor.
+This programming can be done directly with harware tools like the [Atmel-ICE Debugger](https://onlinedocs.microchip.com/pr/GUID-DDB0017E-84E3-4E77-AAE9-7AC4290E5E8B-en-US-4/index.html?GUID-9B349315-2842-4189-B88C-49F4E1055D7F) or by software [jtag2udpi](https://github.com/ElTangas/jtag2updi#) in an embedded processor.
 In this case the ATSAMD11D14A ARM Cortex M0+ processor acts as a bridge between USB and the main ATmega4809 microcontroller.
 The upside of not using a bootloader is obvious.
 You have the entire memory space for your own project and can also develop your own bootloaders without have to worry about bricking it.
 UDPI is also much quicker than using a bootloader, usually just a few seconds.
 In this sense I personally think the **Nano Every is the coolest and most versatile** of the entire lineup of Arduino AVR development boards.
-For a very cheap price you get both the development board and a USB cable that has very few drawbacks and no extra cost added in the future, as often is the case in embedded development as you might find out ;)
+For a very cheap price you get both the development board and a USB cable that has very few drawbacks and at no extra cost added in the future, as often is the case in embedded development as you might find out ;)

+The description here is general enought for pro development in C for all the AVR microcontrollers on the MacOS, like:

+	tinyAVR: tinyAVR 1-series: attiny212, attiny214 ...
+	megaAVR: ATmega3208, ATmega3209 and ATmega4808 ...
+	AVR Dx:
+	XMEGA:

 ## Arduino IDE
 Arduino is designed to make the microcontroller world more accessible to students and beginners.
 The [Arduino IDE](https://www.arduino.cc/en/software) is excellent to get you started in embedded programming.
 The excellent  thing with the Arduino hardware is that it is absolutely general and not locked down to or limited to use only with the Arduino IDE.
 The Arduino version of C++ is adapted to work with many different processors and different architechtures.
 In some sense the least common denominator governs how and what can be done within the framework.
 To unleash the full potential of the ATmega4809 you need to use its native libraries and do programming in standard C.